 We sing for the praise of God so we do our best whether the congregation is large or small.
-Every Sunday we lead the singing of the hymns and enhance the worship by singing an introit (usually a short musical composition) before the service and an anthem during the giving of communion.
+Every Sunday we help lead the singing of the hymns and enhance the worship by singing an introit (usually a short musical composition) before the service and an anthem during the giving of communion.

 We sing a great variety of music ranging from early plainsong to contemporary.